day8/re-frame/docs/FAQs/LoadOnMount.md

 >  We humans have a cognitive bias: "what is focal is presumed causal".

 Political leaders know this.
-They like presenting good news themselves, because they like to be seen as causal of good stuff, but they'll get a press secretary to deliver bad news.
+They like presenting good news themselves because they like to be seen as causal of good stuff, but they'll get a press secretary to deliver bad news.
 Movie directors know how to use this when framing their protagonists.

 Unfortunately, it seems to me that the React team have lost themselves in this bias.
 They seem intent on trying to make the most visual part of the system (the most focal part) also be the most causal.
-Bad idea, IMHO.
+A bad idea, IMHO.

 Just to be clear, I love React.
 What an utterly brilliant idea and a great execution.
 I'm deeply grateful because, wow!, did it change things.
 It is just that I preferred React when it was only trying to be the V part of MVC.